Sapirwe/titanic-survival-prediction/README.md

 artifacts/val.csv – held-out validation split

 These artifacts are loaded by the Streamlit app for inference and evaluation.
+The uploaded CSV can be either the original train.csv or the validation split saved during training.

 ## Model & Preprocessing (Summary)